neilhspencer/ANSM5/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The ANSM5 package provides a number of functions to accompany the book “Applied Nonparametric Statistical Methods” (5th edition), the revisions from the 4th edition including a move from describing the output from a miscellany of statistical software packages to using R. While the output from many of the functions can also be obtained using a range of pre-existing R functions, this package provides functions in a unified
+The ANSM5 package provides a number of functions and data to accompany the book “Applied Nonparametric Statistical Methods”, 5th edition (Smeeton, Spencer & Sprent, 2024, Taylor Francis), the revisions from the 4th edition including a move from describing the output from a miscellany of statistical software packages to using R. While the output from many of the functions can also be obtained using a range of pre-existing R functions, this package provides functions in a unified